What are the Advantages and Disadvantages of NFO

-Lock-in supports: As discussed above only closed-ended funds can be launched via NFO hence is there will be min lock-in period for the investors to remain invested.
-Inequity markets, due to panics & manics investors pull out the money once the market goes bearish.
+Lock-in supports: As discussed above only closed-ended funds can be launched via NFO hence there will be min lock-in period for the investors to remain invested.
+In inequity markets, due to panics & manic’s investors pull out the money once the market goes bearish.

 Therefore, the lock-in period helps to churn out better returns when your fund gets through the up and downs of the market.

-No Track Record: As NFO gets launches for the first time hence there are no track records for the return that one may compare before investing.
+No Track Record: As NFO gets launched for the first time hence there are no track records for the return that one may compare before investing.

 As an investor, you should read the terms and conditions listed in the prospectus to understand the scope of the fund.

-Higher expenses: When an AMC launches a new fund to raise money, they spend a huge amount in marketing their fund.
+Higher expenses: When an AMC launches a new fund to raise money, they spend a huge amount in marketing its fund.

 As a result, the commission that AMC pays to their intermediaries for getting their NFO sold will be passed onto investors.
 To sum up, this cost is referred to as the expense ratio which ultimately gets paid by the investor’s money.

-Low degree of diversification: Generally AMC has nothing new to offers so they re-bundle the existing portfolios and relaunches it a new name as NFO.
+Low degree of diversification: Generally AMC has nothing new to offer so they re-bundle the existing portfolios and relaunches them under a new name NFO.

 You may find a similar fund with peer AMC with the same shareholding.
 It’s just like baking the same cake again and again.

-NFOs are not like IPOs: As there is no benefit of investing in the NFO period.
+NFOs are not like IPOs: There is no benefit to investing in the NFO period.